ghburdie/ghburdie/README.md

      I like to program in: **Ruby, R, Bash-Scripting**
 - 👀 I’m also using **Python** in some cases (not really a fan of it, but perhaps it will change).
 - 🌱 I’m currently learning **Haskell**
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... at the moment: nothing.
 - 📫 How to reach me ...
+I have to consider about it.

 <!---
 ghburdie/ghburdie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.